rack4java/rack4java/README.md

 * it's much easier to implement, so lots of people can support it in their servers
 * it's much easier to work with, so both frameworks and raw applications can be simpler
-* it's much easier to mock/stub, to framework and application code is easier to test
+* it's much easier to mock/stub, so framework and application code is easier to test
 * it's much easier to use the "decorator" pattern, so applications can be much more modular

 The last point is particularly important.
-Ruby Tack has a vibrant ecosystem of "middleware" for all sorts of common tasks and processes, making application developmentmuch easier by simply combining and re-arranging pre-built blocks with no change to application code at all.
+Ruby Rack has a vibrant ecosystem of "middleware" for all sorts of common tasks and processes, making application developmentmuch easier by simply combining and re-arranging pre-built blocks with no change to application code at all.

-/I want these benefits for my Java development!/
+_I want these benefits for my Java development!_

 # Rack 4 Java is An ultra-lightweight Rack port for Java